newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/search-licenses-employment-agency.md

 id: search-licenses
 webflowId: 5f77298a71c49e345d913b84
 ---
-You will need to obtain an employment agency license prior to offering staffing services.
+You need to obtain an employment agency license before offering staffing services.
+Call or email Employment and Personnel Services to find out how to register.

 - - -
+### Application Requirements
+* Criminal disclosure statement
+* Statements from two New Jersey citizens who know the applicant
+* Applicable fees paid

 > **Once completed, you will have:**
 >